popphp/pop-kettle/README.md

 #### Database Migrations

-You can create the initial database migration that would create the tables by running the command:
+You can create the initial database migration that would modify your database schema as your application grows by running the command:

 ```bash
 $ ./kettle migrate:create <class> [<database>]